The Ipikai Poetry Journal is published four times a year. At least, that’s the idea ;-).

 - If you’re submitting more than one poem, add them all to the same document.

 - Include your name at the end of the document.
 Also add a 100 word bio and any links to social media, author website, or other online profiles that you want to share with the world.
+Please submit your bio, written in third person, in the same document as your poem(s).

 - If you use a pseudonym, please also add your real name.
 We won’t publish your real name, but it helps us when we need to verify if you are Zimbabwean.